GoogleCloudPlatform/endpoints-developer-portal-sample-content/api.eyeofthetiga.com/Guides/CloudAdapter.md

 #####  0xD004 Trigger a Connection Attempt

-write any value to start a connection
+Write any value to start a connection
 <br>

 ##### 0xD005 Connection Status